JesperBorup/OS2Valghalla/docs/source/index.rst

 ===================================

 This is the official documentation of **OS2Valghalla** (/lu'make/).
-It pulls data from the `OS2Valghalla(Dev) <https://github.com/JesperBorup/OS2Valghalla/blob/main/docs/source/index.rst>`_
+It pulls data from the `OS2Valghalla(Dev) <https://github.com/JesperBorup/OS2Valghalla/blob/main/docs/source/>`.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+..Check out the :doc:`usage` section for further information, including ..how to :ref:`installation` the project.

 .. note::